-Treat areas exposed to severe cold by rapid re-warming in water bath at 40° (providing no risk of further re-freezing).
+Treat areas exposed to severe cold by rapid re-warming in a water bath at 40° (providing no risk of further re-freezing).
 Late sequelae include pain, numbness, cold sensation, hyperhidrosis (excessive sweating), dystrophic nails (damaged nails), fibrosis (scarring), osteoporosis (weak bones) and cold intolerance.

 Cryoglobulinaemia is a condition in which there are proteins circulating in the bloodstream that may solidify in cold conditions.
 Cold-precipitable proteins are deposited in cool areas (ears, toes, fingers).
 Cryoglobulinaemia may present as livedo reticularis or superficial infarction.

 Cold urticaria is a rare type of physical urticaria (hives from an external physical event) that arises during re-warming after cold exposure.
 The more common acquired variety usually affects children and young adults.

-Wheals may affect any site, most often face and exposed sites.
-The wheals persist for up to two hours (or longer, in the rare inherited form of cold urticaria).
+Weals may affect any site, most often face and exposed sites.
+The weals persist for up to two hours (or longer, in the rare inherited form of cold urticaria).
 Cold urticaria may result in anaphylactoid symptoms e.g. on swimming in cold water.

 Erythromelalgia results in burning pain when feet or hands are warm.
 Affected areas are erythematous or cyanotic.
 Some cases are associated with polycythaemia, thrombocythaemia or lupus erythematosus.
 In these secondary cases, symptoms may respond to low-dose aspirin.

 Cholinergic urticaria is a type of chronic inducible urticaria caused by heat, emotional stress and exercise.
-The mechanism is uncertain as whealing may occur without sweating.
-It usually presents with numerous pruritic 2-3mm wheals surrounded by a red flare, which persist for 15 to 30 minutes and are at least sometimes associated with exercise.
-Treatment may include oral antihistamines, phototherapy, propanolol or scopolamine with variable efficacy.
+The mechanism is uncertain as wealing may occur without sweating.
+It usually presents with numerous pruritic 2–3 mm weals surrounded by a red flare, which persist for 15 to 30 minutes and are at least sometimes associated with exercise.
+Treatment may include oral antihistamines, phototherapy, propranolol or scopolamine with variable efficacy.

-Excessive eccrine secretion (sweat) or hyperhidrosis may be generalised or localised (most often to hands, feet, axillae and/orface).
+Excessive eccrine secretion (sweat) or hyperhidrosis may be generalised or localised (most often to hands, feet, axillae and/or face).
 Most cases present in adolescence or young adult life and appear to be due to idiopathic hypothalamic stimuli.
-Hyperhidrosis is rarely due to systemic disease such as hyperthyroidism or hypothalamic disease, when it is more likely to present later in adult life.
+Hyperhidrosis is rarely due to systemic disorders such as hyperthyroidism or hypothalamic disease when it is more likely to present later in adult life.